While I still don’t post any net worth updates

 Own a home?

-Me too, well, about 85% of it.
-The bank still owns the other 15% at the time of this post.
+Me too, well, almost all of it.
+The bank owns the rest for now.

 So, another reason I don’t focus on net worth?

-While my home is a big part of that net worth statement I can’t control that market value either.
+Takeaway: while my home is a big part of that net worth statement I can’t control the real estate market value either.

 When it comes to real estate I have to live somewhere.
 You probably do too.